 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by Congress in March 2020 in order to help struggling Americans during the pandemic.
 Included in the plan were assistance programs for workers, families, businesses, state and local governments, and more.
 While many are familiar with the $2 trillion stimulus package distributed earlier this year, the CARES Act has another benefit: the federal student loan payment pause.

 National Back-to-School Prep Day occurs annually on August 15, as the summer winds down and fall is just around the corner.
 While the hallmark of the back-to-school season is shopping for notebooks, backpacks, and supplies, there are plenty of lifestyle changes you shouldn’t forget.
-Whether your children are back in the classroom or on a hybrid model, here are seven smart tips for a smooth back to school transition this year.

 You’re not a kid anymore, and you’ve got some exciting things to look forward to.
 If you aren’t heading to college, you may be starting at a trade school or joining the workforce.
 No matter what your next step is after high school, making smart financial decisions will help you start strong.
 Learning how to successfully manage your money now is an essential skill that will pay off for decades — literally!